rqtl/qtl2/pages/rqtl2_functions.md

   and using the standard colors for the Collaborative Cross (`CCcolors`)
 - `plot_snpasso` - plot SNP association results
 - `plot_genes` - plot locations of a set of genes
+- `plot_sdp` - plot strain distribution patterns of SNPs in a region
 - `plot_peaks` - plot a summary of QTL positions for multiple phenotypes, using the results of `find_peaks`
 - `plot_lodpeaks` - scatterplot of LOD scores vs QTL peak locatiosn